-Unless excluded from coverage in accordance with Section D or G below, owners/operators of existing, currently operating animal feeding operations that are defined as CAFOs or designated as CAFOs by the Permitting Authority (See Part VII Definitions, "CAFOs") and that are subject to 40 CFR Part 412, Subparts A (Horses and Sheep), C (Dairy Cows and Cattle Other than Veal Calves), and D (Swine, Poultry, and Veal Calves) are eligible for coverage under this permit.
-Eligible CAFOs may apply for authorization under the terms and conditions of this permit, by submitting a notice of intent (NOI, Appendix A, AEMS form AEMS095) to be covered by this permit (See Section E below).
+Unless excluded from coverage in accordance with Section D or G below, owners/operators of existing, currently operating animal feeding operations that are defined as CAFOs or designated as CAFOs by the Permitting Authority (See Part VII Definitions, "CAFOs") and that are subject to 40 CFR Part 412, Subparts A (Horses and Sheep), C (Dairy Cows and Cattle Other than Veal Calves), or D (Swine, Poultry, and Veal Calves) are eligible for coverage under this permit.
+Eligible CAFOs may apply for authorization under the terms and conditions of this permit by submitting a notice of intent (NOI) form (see Appendix A, form AEMS095) to be covered by this permit (see Section E below).